Six-Day War: Israel and Zionism

 The war inspired the Jewish diaspora, which was swept up in overwhelming support for Israel.
 According to Michael Oren, the war enabled American Jews to "walk with their backs straight and flex their political muscle as never before.
 American Jewish organizations which had previously kept Israel at arms length suddenly proclaimed their Zionism."
 Thousands of Jewish immigrants arrived from Western countries such as the United States, United Kingdom, Canada, France and South Africa after the war.
 Many of them returned to their countries of origin after a few years; one survey found that 58% of American Jews who immigrated to Israel between 1961 and 1972 returned to the United States.
 Nevertheless, immigration to Israel of Jews from Western countries, which was previously only a trickle, was a significant force for the first time.

 Most notably, the war stirred Zionist passions among Jews in the Soviet Union, who had by that time been forcibly assimilated.
 Many Soviet Jews subsequently applied for exit visas and began protesting for their right to immigrate to Israel.
 Following diplomatic pressure from the West, the Soviet government began granting exit visas to Jews in growing numbers.
 From 1970 to 1988, some 291,000 Soviet Jews were granted exit visas, of whom 165,000 immigrated to Israel and 126,000 immigrated to the United States.
-The great rise in Jewish pride in the wake of Israel's victory also fueled the beginnings of the baal teshuva movement.
-The war gave impetus to a Chabad campaign in which the Lubavitcher Rebbe directed his followers to put tefillin on Jewish men around the world.
+The great rise in Jewish pride in the wake of Israel's victory also fueled the beginnings of the baal teshuva movement, the return of secular Jews to religious Judaism.
+The war gave impetus to a campaign in which the leader of the hasidic Lubavitch movement directed his male followers around the world to wear tefillin (small leather boxes) during morning prayers.

 Jews in Arab countries

 In the Arab nations, populations of minority Jews faced persecution and expulsion following the Israeli victory, contributing to the Jewish exodus from Arab lands, which had been ongoing since 1948.
 As a result, Jewish populations in Arab countries further diminished as many Jews emigrated to Israel and other Western countries.
 According to historian and ambassador Michael Oren:

-Mobs attacked Jewish neighbourhoods in Egypt, Yemen, Lebanon, Tunisia, and Morocco, burning synagogues and assaulting residents.
-A pogrom in Tripoli, Libya, left 18 Jews dead and 25 injured; the survivors were herded into detention centres.
+Mobs attacked Jewish neighborhoods in Egypt, Yemen, Lebanon, Tunisia, and Morocco, burning synagogues and assaulting residents.
+A pogrom in Tripoli, Libya, left 18 Jews dead and 25 injured; the survivors were herded into detention centers.
 Of Egypt's 4,000 Jews, 800 were arrested, including the chief rabbis of both Cairo and Alexandria, and their property sequestered by the government.
 The ancient communities of Damascus and Baghdad were placed under house arrest, their leaders imprisoned and fined.
 A total of 7,000 Jews were expelled, many with merely a satchel.